TheTNB/panel/README_EN.md

 Recommended to use `Debian` for low-configuration machines, as its resource usage is lower than that of the `RHEL` system.
 For other machines, recommended to use `RockyLinux` | `AlmaLinux`, which has a longer maintenance cycle and is more stable.

 For other systems not in the table below (OpenCloudOS 8, Anolis 8, CentOS Stream 8/9, Debian 11, etc.), you can try to install it yourself, but normal operation is not guaranteed, and free technical support is not provided (theoretically there will be no major question).

+CentOS Stream can be migrated to a supported system using the migration script: [CentOS 8/9 Migration Script](https://github.com/haozi-team/byecentos)

 | OS         | Version |
 |------------|---------|